geojames/CNN-Supervised-Classification/README.md

 ## Getting Started

 ### Disclaimer
 This code is currently in the development stage and intended for research purposes.
 The coding structure is naive and not optimised for production.
-The process is not yet designed to output class rasters for new unclassified images and expects every image to have an accompanying class raster for either training or for validation.
+The process is not yet designed to output class rasters for new unclassified images and expects every image to have an accompanying class raster (i.e. a label image) for either training or for validation.

 ### Installation
 After installing dependencies, the code can be tested with the instructions, data and a NASNet Mobile base model provided in the sample_data folder.